smritisridhar41/Heartrate_Analysis/README.md

 Jarchi, D., & Casson, A. J. (2017).
 Description of a database containing wrist PPG signals recorded during physical exercise with both accelerometer and gyroscope measures of motion.
 Data, 2(1), 1.

+van Gent, P., Farah, H., van Nes, N., & van Arem, B. (2018).
+Heart Rate Analysis for Human Factors: Development and Validation of an Open Source Toolkit for Noisy Naturalistic Heart Rate Data.
+In Proceedings of the 6th HUMANIST Conference (pp. 173–178).